eriqande/mega-non-model-wgs-snakeflow/README.md

     - Finally, if there is a `data` directory present at the top level we assume that is what holds the original fastqs, and we copy all that back, too!
+    - It will also copy the entire contents of the subdirectory that contains the `units` file.
+Accordingly, when you set your run up, you should put your config.yaml, your chromosomes and scaffold groups, etc. all in that subdirectory along with units.tsv.

 For example, on the test data set it prints out something like this (but not exactly this, because I keep tweaking it):